Washington State Legislature: Statehood

 With more than two decades of pressure on federal authorities to authorize statehood, on February 22, 1889, the U.S. Congress passed the Enabling Act, signed into law by outgoing President Grover Cleveland, authorizing the territories of Washington, North Dakota, South Dakota, and Montana to form state governments.
 The Territorial Assembly set out to convene a constitutional convention to write a state constitution.

 Following its successful passage by the legislature, Washington voters approved the new document on October 1.
 On November 11, 1889, President Benjamin Harrison authorized Washington to become the 42nd state of United States.
 It was the last West Coast state of the Continental U.S. to achieve statehood.
 The modern Washington State Legislature was created.

 Meetings

 The bicameral body is composed of legislators, beginning the legislative session annually on the second Monday in January.
 In odd-numbered years, when the state budget is debated upon, the State Legislature meets for 105 days, and in even-numbered years for 60 days.
-The Governor of Washington, if necessary, can call legislators in for a special session for a 30-day period at any time in the year.
+The Governor of Washington can call legislators in for a special 30-day session at any time.
 Legislators also can call themselves into special session by a two-thirds vote by both the House of Representatives and the State Senate.